+Multicultural Educational Programs, Inc.

 For more information, check out the Black Inventors page!

 celebrating fourteen years of dynamic STEM (science, technology, engineering & math) programming.
 The Executive Director, Michelle Taylor-Frazier has been an early childhood consultant and social worker for twenty-six years.
 She received her Bachelor of Arts in Sociology from Drake University in Des Moines, Iowa.
 Michelle is an army brat and spent over 13 years of her childhood outside the continental United States.
-Michelle recently received a volunteer service award from President Barack Obama for her service in the Des Moines, Iowa Community.
+Michelle recently received a volunteer service award from President Barrack Obama for her service in the Des Moines, Iowa Community.

 Sandra K. Bell, a Retired Principal is the Director of Education and had served the Des Moines School District for over thirty-eight years.
 Sandra spent her entire career working with economically challenged children in elementary and middle schools.
 She is a life member of the Nation Alliance of Black

 School Educators.
-She recently received the Life Time Service Award from President Barack Obama for her service in the Des Moines, Iowa Community .
+She recently received the Life Time Service Award from President Barrack Obama for her service in the Des Moines, Iowa Community .

 Together, they continue to provide educational opportunities for children and Teachers across the United States.
 The program assists in preparing children to become students of excellence by utilizing science and engineering activities.
 This dynamic team are national speakers, advocates for children and wonderful with parents.
 Please contact the office at 515-897-5503 to book this phenomenal team for your convention or workshop needs.